Blackwoodsounddesign/spatialsuite/README.md

 <br>
 SpatialSuite - a max project with all of the algorithms setup for use in quad.
 <br>
-2DAmbisonic - An implementation of a 2D ambisonic mic array.
+2DAmbisonic - An implementation of a 2D ambisonic mic array encoder/decorder.

 # Thank You
-To Tom Erbe, Bobby McElver, and the Norman Design Fund for invaluable assistance while researching and creating this.
+To Tom Erbe, Bobby McElver, and the Norman Design Fund for assistance while researching and creating this.
 <br>

 # How To Use The Spatial Algorthims